|

 More

-You will need to observe these reactions.
-Being
+stimuli are different.
+You will need to observe

 More

-questions will be asked as your doctor will want
+of questions will be asked as your doctor will

-to know as much about you as possible.
-It is the
+want to know as much about you as possible.
+It

 More